Who Cares About Human Rights?

 The More You Know

 One predictor for concern about human rights is what McFarland calls global knowledge.
 It’s a measure of how many world history facts a person can accurately recall.
-And while McFarland and colleagues have catalogued Americans’ global knowledge and how strong of a predictor it is in comparison to other variables (like self-reported liberalism, religiosity, or ethnocentrism), this isn’t the first time this correlation has surfaced.
+And while McFarland and colleagues have cataloged Americans’ global knowledge and how strong of a predictor it is in comparison to other variables (like self-reported liberalism, religiosity, or ethnocentrism), this isn’t the first time this correlation has surfaced.
 Evidence for it dates back to 1951, just after the UN adopted the Universal Declaration of Human Rights following WWII.
 At that time, Grace and Van Velzer (1951) asked college students to rate their agreement with specific statements pulled directly from the UN’s Declaration.
 They found that students who knew more about various nations around the globe (e.g., Liberia, Egypt, the former Soviet Union) were the same students likely to agree with the ideals of the Declaration.

 According to the old adage, “ignorance is bliss.”
 What the research of McFarland et al. suggests is when it comes to ameliorating human suffering, the opposite can also be true: knowledge is power.